-The Board meets monthly, together with management and Bendigo and Adelaide Bank's regional management, to review the performance of the business, assess its involvement in and support for community activities, review the activities of the Board committees, monitor compliance with applicable legislation and other obligations, and discuss any other relevant matters.
+The Board meets monthly, together with management and Bendigo and Adelaide Bank's regional management, to review the performance of the business, assess its involvement in and support for community activities, review the activities of the Board Committees, monitor compliance with applicable legislation and other obligations, and discuss any other relevant matters.
 Additional meetings are convened as required to address specific matters.
 The Board also conducts an annual planning workshop to review the company's strategy and objectives and put in place action plans to achieve these objectives.
-The Board committees also meet monthly or bi-monthly to review their respective functions.
+The Board Committees meet monthly, bi-monthly or as required to review their respective functions.

-Corporate governance statement (continued)
+Corporate Governance Statement (continued)